 We talk about about species-specific raw dog food and how it can help your dog resolve serious health issues and stay healthy.

 Diabetes, pancreatitis, arthritis, cancer, mood disorders, autoimmune disease and skin problems – these are the diseases we commonly associate to poor diet in humans, and since the introduction of processed dog food, in dogs also.

-In today’s interview, we get a chance to talk about how the species-specific raw dog food, tailored to individual needs, gets dogs back to what their diets were originally meant to be and helps them thrive.
+Rowan talks about how the species-specific raw dog food, tailored to individual needs, gets dogs back to what their diets were originally meant to be and helps them thrive.

 He made some interesting connections between dogs and humans in terms of the huge impact a highly processed, unnatural diet can have on health.

 Special thanks to Rowan for joining me on the show.
-Enjoy the episode!

 Show Notes with Timestamp Links